 When it comes to multi-tasking products, castile soap undoubtedly reigns supreme.
 The plant-based, non-toxic, biodegradable soap is versatile with a capital V. There are countless ways to use it, from washing dishes to cleaning kitchen counters to shaving your legs—the list truly does go on-and-on (as castile soap devotees will proudly tell you).
 But should washing your hair be on that list?
-If you want to swap out your standard shampoo for castile soap, what do you need to know?
-Ahead, certified trichologist and founder of Advanced Trichology William Gaunitz, WTS, and stylist April Kayganich, owner of The Curl Whisperer in Austin, Texas and hair care expert for Puracy, weigh in on what you need to know.
+That's why we chatted with trichologist William Gaunitz and stylist April Kayganich to learn more.

 Meet the Expert